 How To Check the Shutter Count

-Unless you’re using a few select models such as the 1Dx or the new Mirrorless R, unfortunately Canon makes viewing the shutter count a bit more complex than many of the other brands.
-Canon does not store the shutter count information in the file data, instead, it is stored deep within the camera.
-Only special programming is really able to dig this up, or taking the camera to a Canon authorized repair shop.
+Unless you’re using specific models like the 1Dx or the new Mirrorless R, Canon, unfortunately, makes accessing the shutter count a bit more intricate compared to many other brands.
+Canon doesn’t store the shutter count information in the file data; rather, it’s deeply embedded within the camera itself.

 There is a program (known as firmware) that you can install into your camera to extend Canon’s default features.
 Magic Lantern is a free software add-on that runs from the SD/CF card and adds a host of new features to Canon cameras.